wp-plugins/add-to-any/README.txt

 6. Color chooser for your universal sharing menu

 == Changelog ==

+= 1.2.7.1 =
+* Wrap addtoany shortcode with .addtoany_shortcode to enable specific styling
+* Add Flipboard
+* Update FAQ on hardcoding just the icons (both large and small icons)

 = 1.2.7 =
 * Fix backwards compatibility with WordPress 2.8